Unmasking Degenerative Disc Disease: A Pathway to Active Living

 When it comes to managing DDD, exercise plays a critical role in improving mobility, enhancing strength, and maintaining balance.
 By working on these key aspects, patients can alleviate pain, promote spinal stability, and slow down the progression of the disease.

 The following examples showcase exercises we might prescribe to our patients suffering from DDD.
-Keep in mind that these exercises should be customized to suit each person's unique condition and fitness level, ensuring a safe and effective path to better spinal health.
+These exercises should be customized to suit each person's unique condition and fitness level, ensuring a safe and effective path to better spinal health.

 We recommend patients perform the Cat Cow exercise immediately when they wake up, even before they get out of bed every morning.
 Most patients never adequately perform enough repetitions of this exercise to receive all its benefits.
 That is why we have designed this incredibly effective two-minute Cat-Cow Protocol.